permamodel/Snow_BMI_Fortran/README.md

 > Input Files Path
 > /Users/kangwang/Documents/simple\_snow_model/

-if you put the input files under the same directory to the configuration file, **please leave the second line as blank**.
+if you put the input files under the same directory to the configuration file, **please leave the second line as BLANK**.

 ### How do you prepare your cases ###